Open Letter to Black Lives Matter Leaders

 - SUGGESTION: #breakthestereotype

 Racism will probably always exist, there’s no getting around it.
-But racism in my family is practically non-existent simply because my closest cousins are black, white, asian and native.
-The more exposure you have – especially at a young age – to people who are ‘different’ than you, the more you just see people as humans.
+But racism in my family is practically non-existent simply because we have a large family that looks like a rainbow because we’re so multi-ethnic.
+The more exposure you have – especially at a young age – to people who are ‘different’ than you, the more you just see people as a fellow human.

-I personally know and am related to quite a few black men who completely break the negative stereotypes.
+I personally know and am related to quite a few African American men who completely break the negative stereotypes.
 Let’s see more of those who #breakthestereotype be the voice for the movement and getting publicity on social media and the news.